mcpeer/rewindify/README.md

 # Spotify Rewindify 🎵

 A web application that lets you create Spotify playlists from your listening history within specific date ranges.
-Built entirely with [aider](https://github.com/paul-gauthier/aider) AI coding assistant for less than $2 worth of GPT-4 tokens!
+Built entirely with [aider](https://github.com/paul-gauthier/aider) AI coding assistant for less than $2 worth of Anthropic tokens!

 ## Features